 Take in beautiful scenic views across Hole of Horcum

 Another long walk is Robin Hood’s Bay and Maw Wyke.
 A circular route, this 9.8km trail follows the cliffs of Robin Hood’s Bay passing Ness Point.
 An easy route to navigate, follow the signposts for the Cleveland Way National Trail on the outward part of the journey and return along the Cinder Track.
 For North Yorkshire moors walks with coastal views this route is a must with plenty of cafés, pubs and restaurants along the way.

 Witness the summer heather in full bloom looking out to Robin Hood's Bay

 Last on our list is Wainstones Walk.
 A circular route, this 13km trail boasts some of the most spectacular views in the National Park.
 Navigate your way through the heights of Cold Moor as you approach the rock crags known as the Wainstones and enjoy the scenic views across the moors.
 This route follows heather moorland tracks along Cold Moor and Urra Moor, which can be wet and muddy.
 The Cleveland Way section of the walk is predominantly along a stone surfaced waymarked track.

 Discover rock crags known as the Wainstones

 With so many North Yorkshire moors walks to choose from you’ll be spoilt for choice on your walking and hiking holiday in the UK.
-Our hot tub cabins are situated within the North York Moors making them an ideal base.
+Our family tailored hot tub cabins are situated within the North York Moors making them an ideal base.
 Choose between accommodation at Keldy in a grassy, sunlit glade or accommodation in Cropton within a picturesque grassy meadow.
-Book your cabin and explore Yorkshire on two feet.
+Book your hot tub cabin and explore Yorkshire on two feet.